NateEag/nateeag.com/pages/work/projects/avantco-refrigeration.md

 lightweight management system that parsed a CSV of the products to list on the site and populated the database tables accordingly.
 Most of the complexity was in the category system, which I designed and implemented.

-(Note that someone appears to have broken the images on the manuals page since I left Clark Associates.)